About this book

 The Outside Circle

-Powerful, courageous, and deeply moving, The Outside Circle is drawn from the author’s twenty years of work and research on healing and reconciliation of gang-affiliated or incarcerated Aboriginal men.
+Powerful, courageous, and deeply moving, The Outside Circle is drawn from the author’s twenty years of work and research on healing and reconciliation of gang-affiliated or incarcerated Indigenous men.

-Short-listed for the In the Margins Top Fiction Award 2016
+- Short-listed In the Margins Top Fiction Award, 2016